 1. Pack lightly!

-If you have young children in diapers, there is no way around the need for a certain amount of diapers.
-I typically pack 1 diaper per child, per hour we plan to be in the parks and 1 extra per child for that unexpected blow out!
-Our back pack typically looked like this:
+If you have young children in diapers, there is no way around the need for a certain amount of diapers and snacks, here is what I tend to pack in my backpack.

 2. Baby Wearing!

-The best way to get from place to place in the parks quickly with toddlers is to strap them on and walk.
+The quickest way to get from place to place in the parks is by babywearing.
 Our favorite baby carrier for this is the Lille Baby Airflow.
-It's a little pricey at over 100 dollars on Amazon, but it's worth EVERY penny!
-You can wear it six different ways, is very breathable for the Florida heat, and even has a zipper pocket for your phone and keys.
+You can wear it six different ways, is very breathable for the Florida heat, and even has a zipper pocket for your phone and keys. – This purchase has been worth every penny for our family!

 3. Have a goal!